-Section 75 category Details of needs/experiences/priorities
+Section 75 category Details of needs/experiences/priorities Religious belief None

-Religious belief None.

-Political opinion None.
+Political opinion None

-Racial group None.
+Racial group None

-Age None.
+Age None

-Marital status None.
+Marital status None

-Sexual orientation None.
+Sexual orientation None

-Men and women generally None.
+Men and women generally None

-Disability We will make reasonable adjustment to anyone who requires assistance in accessing our services.

-Dependants None.
+Disability Ensure accessibility for people with disabilities; information to be made available in different formats as required, and reasonable adjustments will be met on request.

+Dependants Information sessions to be held at different locations and times to accommodate those with dependents.